 - $5,000 in medical payment per person; and

 - A policy with an umbrella coverage of $1 million.

 It is possible that the insurance will be enough to compensate your family.
 If, however, the offered settlement is insufficient or unfair, you may need to proceed with a lawsuit against the responsible party.
 Things get complicated, though, if a public school bus driver was responsible for harming your child.
 Unlike regular car accidents involving private citizens, suing the bus driver is—essentially—suing the government.
 A bus driver is an employee of the school district, and the school district is responsible for the driver’s conduct while on the job.
 The school district is part of the city or state government, and governmental entities are protected against certain types of lawsuits.
 There is, however, an exception in section 2744.02(B)(1) for the “negligent operation of a motor vehicle within the scope of employment and authority.”
 Therefore if the school bus driver was negligent while doing their job (i.e., while driving students) and caused an accident resulting in “injury, death, or loss to person or property,” you can file suit.

 Contact an Experienced Cincinnati Lawyer Today

-The attorneys of the Chester Law Group Co.
-LPA can help your family if your child was injured in a school bus accident.
+The attorneys of the Ohio Car Accident Lawyers can help your family if your child was injured in a school bus accident.
 Our dedicated Cincinnati car crash lawyers can review any insurance settlements offered in order to best ensure that your child receives just compensation for any injuries and pain caused by the accident.
 If the settlement offer is insufficient, we will also fight for what you need in court and guide you through the complexities of suing a school district for negligence.
 Although it may be wise to wait and see if your child is suffering from hidden or long-term injuries from the accident, there is a two-year statute of limitations on when you can file suit, so you should not delay in reaching out for a free consultation to discuss the steps you need to take to preserve your claim.